 Regulatory: current and recent work includes a high-profile Health & Safety theme park fatality; a major Environmental prosecution concerning the largest covered recycling plant in Europe.
 He is on the Attorney General’s List of Specialist Regulatory Advocates in Health and Safety and Environmental Law (Band B).

 Ben has appeared in the High Court numerous times in Judicial Review cases and many times in the Court of Appeal.

 Alongside the above, Ben has for some time been working and advising on a posthumous reference to the Criminal Cases Review Commission regarding the conviction in 1917 of members of a Derby family for conspiracy to murder the then Prime Minister, David Lloyd George.

 Ben has also advised the BBC and ITV on legal matters in relation to scripts for television dramas including Doctors and Coronation Street.

 Would you like to continue adding to your brochure or go to the Brochure Builder to begin the download?Go to Brochure Builder Continue

 Homicide (Murder and Manslaughter)

-In another notable murder case Ben was defence junior to Timothy Raggatt QC in a complex murder case involving a plethora of forensic evidence (archaeology, pathology, anthropology, engineering, radiocarbon-dating etc.), cell-site, banking records, handwriting analysis, theology (paganism & ritual crimes) and a wealth of other material, which involved a 2-month trial before Saunders J.
+Numerous other murder cases include one in which the single defendant faced a plethora of forensic evidence (archaeology, pathology, anthropology, engineering, radiocarbon-dating etc.), cell-site, banking records, handwriting analysis, theology (paganism & ritual crimes), amongst other material, and which involved a 2-month trial.

-Ben has acted as junior alone in cases of attempted murder including a recent trial against John Butterfield QC involving a youth who had stabbed another youth to the neck.+ Add to Brochure
+Ben has acted as junior alone in various cases of attempted murder, including a trial against a QC involving a youth who had stabbed another youth to the neck.+ Add to Brochure